 - By Car – San Francisco is located along the Pacific Coast Highway, so you might find yourself driving through as part of a longer road trip.

-In short, there are lots of options for how to get to San Francisco, which means you can find an option for your budget whatever that might be.
+In short, there are lots of options for how to get to San Francisco, which means you can find an option for your budget and travel plans, whatever those might be.

 Getting Around San Francisco

-Once you get to San Francisco, you’ve got to get around.
-While San Francisco is pretty compact as cities go, it’s still too big to walk everywhere, and there are lots of options to choose from when navigating from sight to sight.
+Once you arrive and start your San Francisco itinerary, you’ve got to get around.
+While San Francisco is pretty compact as cities go, it’s still too big to walk everywhere – and very hilly.
+Luckily, there are lots of options to choose from when navigating from sight to sight.